Is Your Protein Intake Low? How to Read the Signs

 When your body does not get the required levels of protein, it can lead to many health problems.
 A protein deficiency can be caused by a lack of protein in the diet or as a result of an underlying disease.

-Signs that your body needs more protein
+Signs that your protein intake is low

 1. Increased infections and illnesses